mammuth/ha-fritzbox-tools/info.md

 **Features:**

-- Switch between device profiles ("Zugangsprofile") for devices in your network
+- Switch internet access of device profiles ("Zugangsprofile")
 - Turn on/off call deflections ("Rufumleitung")
 - Manage port forwardings for your Home Assistant device
 - Turn on/off wifi and guest wifi